 Photo by Stuart Mullenberg

 To find one of the last remaining mills of its kind in the United States (Pendleton owns two of the four), head east from Vancouver on WA-14 for 15 miles to Washougal.
-Tours are offered at the Washougal Mill on Monday, Tuesday, Thursday, and Friday at 11 a.m. and 1 p.m.
+Tours are offered at the Washougal Mill on Monday - Friday at 11 a.m. and 1 p.m.
 Tours are around one hour long and are free of charge.
 Guests are also invited to shop at the Mill store located on the same grounds.
 To sign up for a mill tour, guests can either fill out an online form or call the Washougal Mill at 360-835-1118.

 Throughout the tour, you will see portions of the process, from raw wool treatments and dying to spinning and sewing.
 The commitment to craft is undeniable—it takes six weeks to complete each blanket!
 One room contains machines that are 100 years old and require special mechanics on site, and you’ll notice the humidity change in others.
 Experience it through all the senses, including touch, but keep your camera tucked away during the tour.

-The seventh-generation company that started in 1863 moved to Pendleton, OR in 1909 and began making Native American-inspired blankets with new designs, colors, and patterns.
+The seventh-generation company, which started in 1863, moved to Pendleton, OR, in 1909 and began making Native American-inspired blankets with new designs, colors, and patterns.
 These patterns are still produced, and Pendleton’s distinctive style can be spotted all around the world.

 Pendleton Instagram Screenshot